readthedocs/readthedocs.org/docs/user/glossary.rst

       project or version name, which is reduced to lowercase letters, numbers, and hyphens.
 You can retrieve your project or version slugs from :doc:`our API <api/v3>`.

+   static website
+      Documentation projects served on Read the Docs are a type of *static websites*.

+      A static site or static website is a collection of HTML files, images, CSS and JavaScript that do not change over time, nor depend on which web server that is serving them.

+      Tools to manage and generate static websites are commonly known as *static site generators* and there is a big overlap with documentation tools.
+      Some static site generators are also documentation tools, and some documentation tools are also used to generate normal websites.

+      For instance, :doc:`Sphinx <sphinx:index>` is made for documentation but also used for blogging.

    subproject
       Project A can be configured such that when requesting a URL ``/projects/<subproject-slug>``,